jd-apprentice/dbn-tools/README.md

 - Yes! releases are being published -> [HERE](https://github.com/jd-apprentice/dbn-tools/releases)
 - Check compatibility for your distro or look at the [INSTALL](./INSTALL.md) for detailed instructions

+## 🌡 Want to see our metrics?

+We use codacy here is the [DASHBOARD](https://app.codacy.com/gh/jd-apprentice/dbn-tools/dashboard)

 ## 💡 Ideas

 - New ideas are being tracked and added in this issue -> [Here](https://github.com/jd-apprentice/dbn-tools/issues/5)